Fort Lauderdale Texting & Driving Lawyer

-At the Leifer Law Firm, our distracted driving lawyers in Fort Lauderdale can collect evidence to convince a jury that the driver was texting.
+At Leifer & Ramirez, our distracted driving lawyers in Fort Lauderdale can collect evidence to convince a jury that the driver was texting.
 For example, you might have seen the driver on their phone before they struck you, or one of their passengers might testify as to what they saw.
 In some situations, we can also subpoena the driver’s cell phone records which show that they were texting at the time of the crash.

 Breaking an Addiction to Texting & Driving